Love Bug Facts!

 - The bugs are not the product of a botched experiment by the University of Florida.
 Urban myth suggests that the school created the love bugs to help solve a growing mosquito problem – all untrue.

-- Wind currents have lifted love bugs up as high as 1500 feet in the air.
+- Wind currents have lifted these insects up as high as 1500 feet in the air.

 - Adult love bugs often feed on the nectar of flowering plants.
 Upon reaching maturity the love bug spends almost the entirety of its remaining life copulating with its mate, hence its numerous romantic nicknames like the honeymoon fly, telephone bug and kissybug.